brianmiller/phvalheim-server/README.md

  - NGINX
    - All Public and Admin interfaces are published via NGINX.
  - MariaDB
-   - All stateful (minus the Valheim and Steam binaries) are stored in MariaDB
+   - All stateful (minus the Valheim and Steam binaries) are stored in MariaDB.

+## Client
+All of this is great but useless without a way to ensure the client behaves as expected.
+This is where PhValheim Client comes in.
+PhValheim Client is a mandatory companion application that runs on all Windows clients.
+It's a small C# application that registers a new "phvalheim://" URL to your Windows Registry.
+This allows your computer to recgonize and understand PhValheim Server payload URLs.
+When a PhValheim URL is clicked, the PhValheim Client pulls the URL into memory and decodes the information, instructing your PC what to do.
+#### Here's the workflow